csswizardry/csswizardry.github.com/_posts/2022-09-06-critical-css-not-so-fast.md

 because **anything synchronous in the `<head>` is render-blocking by definition**.
 We’ve achieved nothing.
 The fetch being asynchronous is completely irrelevant because it happened during synchronous time anyway.
-We want to ensure that the non-Critical styles are not applied during—or as part of—a blocking phase.
+We want to ensure that the non-Critical styles are not applied during — or as part of — a blocking phase.

 How do we do that?